kernelwernel/VMAware/README.md

 > Pretty soon, maybe around November (I just started university a few days ago, so I can't guarantee anything)

-## Issues and pull requests
+## Issues and pull requests 📬
 If you have any suggestions, ideas, or any sort of contribution, feel free to ask!
 I'll be more than happy to discuss.
-If you want to personally say something for whatever reason, my discord is `kr.nl`
+If you want to personally ask something in private, my discord is `kr.nl`

 If you found this project useful, a star would be appreciated :)